Want the fastest history lesson of your life on the history of cider? We will take you through centuries faster than the Delorean. Ready? Set?

 Cider Hits a Fork in the Road

 Future immigrants from Germany and other European regions brought their love for beer into the US into the 20th century.
-Barley grew well in US soil.
-Beer production became cheaper.
-Cider was losing its popularity to this new brew.
+Barley grew well on US soil.
+Beer production became cheaper and the urbanization of the United States only drove the cost of beer down further.
+Cider was losing its popularity to this new brew and was not becoming any cheaper to produce.

 In conjunction, that pesky Temperance movement rolled through.
 Some weren’t drinking.
 Some were burning their orchards.
-Pair that with the Prohibition period and the Volstead Act, cider was left dead in their tracks.
-Sure, beer was taking a similar hit to legal production, but orchards were dwindling.
-Beer was able to recover due to the importing of ingredients from other countries.
-Without the masses of orchards, it would take time for cider to come back into a powerful position.
+Sure, beer was taking a similar hit to production, but orchards were slimmer.
+Bees and apples are more expensive to keep around.
+Beer was able to recover faster due to the lower cost of products, urbanization, and a general shift in consumer behavior was taking shape from the early 19th century right into the mid-19th century.

 Where is Hard Cider Today?

-The 20th century rolled on.
-US Orchards began to come back but cider wasn’t being made on the same scale.
+The 20th century rolled on and hard cider remained but not at a large scale.
 What brought back the resurgence of hard cider?
 Ironically beer and the microbrewing culture.
-As craft beer began to grow, larger droves of people were bringing their small batch cider operation into public light.
-Now, let’s not discount those orchards and families in the 21st century that were making cider and holding to recipes passed down from generations.
+As craft beer began to grow, larger droves of people were bringing their small-batch cider operation into the public light.
+Now, let’s not discount those orchards and families in the 21st century that were making cider and holding onto recipes passed down from generation to generation.
 The world of alcoholic consumption was mainstream enough to maintain a space for cidermaking.
-And since the mid-1990’s cider has been on the growth.
+And since the mid-1990s, hard cider has been on growing!
 We all know where we are today in the cider world, and we couldn’t be more grateful!
 We are bringing back our roots and making clean craft products for the masses.

 We mustn’t discount the deep culture of cidermaking in Europe and how it didn’t erode like it did in the states.
-This culture not only kept the traditions alive through the 18th, 19th, 20th, and 21st century, but it allowed cider enthusiasts in the United States to access perfected methods of working multiple apple varieties for their unique flavor profiles.
+This culture not only kept the traditions alive through the 18th, 19th, 20th, and 21st centuries, but it allowed cider enthusiasts in the United States to access perfected methods of working several apple varieties for their unique flavor profiles.
 Perhaps, without this education and outlet for US cidermakers to access, we wouldn’t be progressing as far as we are today.
-Understanding the mastery in Europe and taking that into US experimenting, we are within our own cider revolution.
+Understanding the mastery in Europe and taking that into US experimenting, we are living in our own cider revolution.

 Any part of history we should expand on?
 Want to learn how cider is made?
 Let us know!